What is a temporary or increased assignment?

 - What furniture is in the tripled rooms?
 Will I have my own computer hookup?

 - In the tripled rooms we provide an extra long twin loftable bed and mattress, a dresser, and a desk for each resident.
 Each resident also has wireless Internet access, and each room has two hard-wired data lines and cable TV.
-Each bedroom on Indian Quad and each suite on State Quad and Dutch Quad are supplied with an on-campus phone for emergency purposes.
-In all rooms, beds will be bunked.
+Each bedroom on Indian Quad and each suite on State Quad are supplied with an on-campus phone for emergency purposes.
+In all rooms, two beds will be bunked.
 In triples the third bed can be lofted for extra floor space.
 Each temporary triple has two closets, and one lamp.
 The student who elects the top bunk will have a closet to themselves.
 The other two students will share a closet.

 - What furniture will be in the lounge area I have been assigned to?